vivekkairi/run-gemini-cli/README.md

 ## Overview

-`run-gemini-cli` is a GitHub Action that integrates [Gemini] AI into your development workflow via the [Gemini CLI].
+`run-gemini-cli` is a GitHub Action that integrates [Gemini] into your development workflow via the [Gemini CLI].
 It acts both as an autonomous agent for critical routine coding tasks, and an on-demand collaborator you can quickly delegate work to.

 Use it to perform GitHub pull request reviews, triage issues, perform code analysis and modification, and more using [Gemini] conversationally (e.g., `@gemini-cli fix this issue`) directly inside your GitHub repositories.